-4 days in Bermuda: crystal caves, pastel streets, maritime history & pedal power
+4 days in Bermuda: crystal caves, maritime history & pedal power

 Published on Thursday, April 20th, 2017 by Tristan RalstonTags: 48 hours in, Bermuda, Bermuda Activities, Bermuda Aquarium, Bermuda Attractions, Bermuda Beaches, Bermuda Hotel, Bermuda Map, Bermuda Resorts, Bermuda Restaurants, Bermuda Vacations, Bermuda Weather

 There are hundreds of reasons to visit Bermuda, from the balmy climate, to the picture postcard beaches and rich maritime history.
 Located only 650 miles off the coast of North Carolina, Bermuda is a short plane trip away from many cities on the US east coast, making it the perfect long weekend getaway.
 Here’s our guide to 4 days in Bermuda…

 DAY 1 | St. George’s & Crystal Caves

 Cobblestone streets and quaint lanes crisscross the Town of St. George, which has been designated a UNESCO World Heritage site.
 Take a walking tour to discover historic architecture, colonial landmarks, and alluring shops and restaurants.
 St. Peter’s Church, completed in 1612, and the Bermuda Perfumery are popular stops.
 Nearby, visit the sprawling Fort St. Catherine to see interesting artefacts and incredible views.
 Heading west, descend into Bermuda’s Crystal Caves to witness otherworldly formations framing blue subterranean lakes.
 Cap the night with a rum swizzle at one of Bermuda’s inviting pubs.